ddbrennan/git-interview-baseline/README.md

 nothing to commit, working directory clean
 ```

-The `master` git branch is our default branch.
-One of the responsible ways to use git is to make sure that the `master` branch is always clean with working code so that if we ever need to add a bug fix, we can do it and deploy a new version of the application immediately.
-We don't put broken code in master so that we can always deploy master.
+One of the responsible ways to use git is to make sure that the `master` branch doesn't contain any broken code.
+That way if we ever need to add a bug fix it can be implemented and deployed immediately.
+Master should always have working code– often referred to as being 'clean'– so that it can always be deployed.

 ### Starting a new feature with `git branch new-feature`